ronnikn/shelly.Energidata.spotprice.DK/README.md

-# Turn Shelly On/Off Based on current Danish spotprice from Energi Data Service Danish
+# Turn Shelly On/Off based on current Danish spotprice from Energi Data Service
 ## Price don’t include VAT and are measured in DKK/MWh

 This code pulls the current spotprice from energidataservice API `http://api.energidataservice.dk`